etsy/morgue/features/calendar/README.md

     ...
 ```

-Add calendar to features array, replacing CLIENTID, APIKEY, and CALENDARID.
+Add calendar to the features array, replacing CLIENTID, APIKEY, and CALENDARID.
 ```
 "features" : [
     {   "name": "calendar",